Is your inventory management run on gut feel and guesswork?

 You can easily be over-academic; remain practical.

 There are three phases:

 - Produce a statistical demand forecast based on known history and existing assumptions.
-Commercially available tools exist to calculate the best forecast available based on past history, combined with the known effect of forthcoming events such as new product launches, production issues and holiday periods.
+Commercially available tools exist to calculate the best forecast available.
+This is usually based on past history, combined with the known effect of forthcoming events.
+This might include new product launches, production issues and holiday periods.

 - Consolidate, adopt and upload the forecast.
 Once approved, the forecast data will be combined with company strategy (e.g. customer service levels to be achieved and levels of inventory of raw materials and finished goods) and turned into purchase orders, production plans, manpower and resource plans, transport plans, etc.

 Forecast accuracy can be monitored by comparing actuals with the original forecasts.

 Targets must be set to improve forecast accuracy.
 Every effort made to determine what causes variations in demand so that these fluctuations can be recorded and used in future planning cycles.
 Likewise, production outturns need to be compared with the plan and stockouts need monitoring, as do levels of obsolete stocks.